Bryan-Nsoh/AudioTranscriptionTool/Readme.md

 ## Silence Detection

-WebRTC-VAD filters out non-speech audio in real-time:
+Silero VAD filters out non-speech audio in real-time:
 - Saves API costs by skipping silence
 - Adjust aggressiveness in Settings (higher = more aggressive filtering)
 - Set to **0** to capture every frame (useful when debugging clipping)